 What was your favourite part of the wedding?

 Gosh, that is a really hard question to answer!
 I loved getting ready!
 The bridal suite is amazing, and it felt like the first relaxing moment I had had in weeks!
 We had so many laughs, and I honestly think everyone was just so pleased to be there with all that had happened in the last 7 months!
-Everyone I spent the morning with was so lovely, I would choose all of them again and again!
+Everyone I spent the morning with was so lovely, especially the amazing Makeup by Harper who helped me get ready, I would choose all of them again and again!
 Seeing each other when it was time for our ceremony, seeing everything come to life, and finally getting to be married when only 36 hours prior it felt so distant

 What advice would you give to couples who find themselves in a similar situation?